Blickfeld/blickfeld-scanner-lib/doc/protobuf_protocol.md

 This is a preliminary interface to control the noise filter on the device.
 All points, which have a lower intensity than the minimum intensity calculated by this filter will be filtered out.

+> Changed in firmware v1.15.
+Please re-adjust filter configurations in scan patterns.

+The internal algorithm implements a non-linear function, which describes the noise level for different ambient light levels.
+The function can be scaled with the gain and shifted with the offset.

+> Before firmware v1.15

 The formula is: minimum_intensity = offset + gain * point.ambient_light_level,
 where the point.ambient_light_level is the ambient light level of the point the laser shoots at.